Skip to main content

 A note from Theo

-The QS carries the tally.
+The QS carries the measurement.
 The contractor stands between the two and absorbs whatever the gap reads.

 Theo Ilori, founder of Darikoda